MisterProtocol/RAND-editor/README.md

 or subsequent versions of MacOS, because of changes in the location of the `#include` files.
 These changes are discussed below.

-As far as we are aware the code will compile on any version of Linux with either minimal or no changes.

 ### Branches

 It is intended that there be two branches in this repository, which will not be merged.
-One branch (`original`) contains the code for the RAND editor as forward-ported to Linux and MacOS, but with no further additions made, except for bug fixes.
+One branch (`original`)contains the code for the RAND editor as forward-ported to Linux and MacOS, but with no further additions made, except for bug fixes.
 The second branch (`main`) contains code developed from the first branch,